🇬🇧NEW TRAINING MODULE : PSA GROUP Specific Requirements

 Our training course was developed thanks to our partnerships with the PSA Group and thanks to the expertise of our professional auditors and trainers with more than 20+ years of industry knowledge:

 - PSA designated EURO-SYMBIOSE in designing the training module for “APQP/PPAP as part of the PSA SQA (Supplier Quality Assurance)” – an important aspect of PSA requirements during the project phase.

 - PSA designated TRIGO with carrying out NSA (New Supplier Assessment) audits and the preparation of QSB+ audits.
-These two audits are part of the industrial performance standard used by PSA (QIP V3).
+These two audits are part of the quality industrial performance standard used by PSA (QIP V4 applicable from October 2020).

 We’re prepared to guide you through the learning curve and reach following objectives:

 - Have an overview of the PSA’s documentation and applications.

 - Identify applicable requirements in the life phases of the collaboration with PSA.

 - Clarify the link between PSA’s CSRs, SQM and IATF requirements.